Thorinwasher/BlockAnimator/README.md

 The project is currently in late prototype stage.
 I Will find a way on how to publish this to a repository and so on  later on.

 # How to import
-As said above, I have not made a way to publish this repository at the moment, this becomes more of a placeholder guide
+As said above, I have not made a way to publish this to a repository at the moment, this becomes more of a placeholder guide
 ## Minestom
 ```kts
 implementation("dev.thorinwasher.blockanimator:blockanimator-api:<version>")